macbaseSoftware/machinelearning.macbase.co.za/README.md

-# machinelearning.macbase.co.za
+## machinelearning.macbase.co.za
-Personal website that showcases my machine-learning learning journey.
+This is a website that has the primary goal of showcasing all small machine learning applications developed by the Macbase team.